 The goal at the end of the day is that you want to be able to look as cool and chic as possible while still feeling comfortable.
 In a word, you want to feel fabulous.
 Even if you aren’t a runway model, because let’s face it, how many of us are!?

-There are certain simple style rules that apply to all ages and all sizes no matter what your body type is, or whatever event you are heading to.
+There are certain simple style rules that apply to all ages and all sizes no matter what your body type is.
+And that goes for whether you are aiming for high-end or affordable French fashion brands, as well as whatever event you are heading to.

 Now, I do have general recommendations of how to dress if you are in Paris (taking into account the city’s logistics), but there are certain general French style rules that will work regardless of where you are and where you are going.